grafov/kiwi/README.md

-The logger instances (in different goroutines for example) write everything what you want to log. _Sinks_ gather the data from all the instances. _Sink_ is the name for the output — it could be file or stdout or any other thing that realizes `io.Writer()`.
-Filters for the sinks have rules to pass only records you are really wants for this output.
+The logger instances (in different goroutines for example) write everything what you want to log. _Sinks_ gather the data from all the instances. _Sink_ is the name for the output — it could be a file or stdout or any other thing that realizes `io.Writer()`.
+Filters for the sinks have rules to pass only records you are really want for this output.
 For example you can dedicate the file for errors come from `module1` and another file for errors and warnings that come from `module2`.

 For example you can pass details of the record to a logfile for full debug.
 But write only